igor725/cserver/README.md

 ### On Windows
 1. zlib
-2. Several std libs (such as dbghelp, ws2_32, wininet, advapi)
+2. Several std libs (such as Kernel32, DbgHelp, WS2_32)
+3. WinInet, Advapi32 (will be loaded on demand)

 ## Building